HathorNetwork/rfcs/0000-template.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
+Think about what the natural extension and evolution of your proposal would be and how it would affect the network and project as a whole in a holistic way.
-Also consider how the this all fits into the roadmap for the project and of the relevant sub-team.
+Try to use this section as a tool to more fully consider all possible interactions with the project and network in your proposal.
+Also consider how this all fits into the roadmap for the project and of the relevant sub-team.

 This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.